UCIDataScienceInitiative/UCIDataScienceInitiative.github.io/Workshops/IDA-with-R.md

 ---

 ## Introduction

-This course provides an introduction to the fundamentals of the R language and its applications to data analysis.
+This course provides a brief introduction to the fundamentals of the R language and focuses on its use for data analysis--including exploratory data analysis, linear and logistic regression, variable selection, model diagnostics, and prediction.

-In this course, you will learn how to program in R and how to effectively use R for data analysis.
-The course covers introduction to data/object types in R, reading data, creating data visualizations, accessing and installing R packages, writing R functions, fitting statistical models including regression models and performing statistical tests including t-tests and ANOVA.
-Practical examples will be provided during the course.

-**Who:** The course is aimed at graudate students and other researchers from non-ICS schools. **You don't need to have any previous knowledge of the tools that will be presented at the workshop.**
+**Who:** The course is aimed at graudate students and other researchers from non-ICS schools. *You don't need to have any previous knowledge of the tools that will be presented at the workshop, bust some programming experience is necessary.*

-**Requirements:** Participants must bring a laptop with a few specific software packages installed (see [Pre-Workshop Instructions](#Instructions)).
+**Requirements:** Participants must bring a laptop with both R and RStudio installed (see [Pre-Workshop Instructions](#Instructions)).

 **Prerequisites:** Some programming experience is recommended.